GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/README.md

 contribute exploits to this repo.
 For those attending DEF CON 2019 or subsequent testing events, the contents of this repo provide ample resources for detailed preparation, or minimal preparation via the Attacker Quickstart guide.

+## Live Red Teaming

-The following lists the specific steps for how testers’ exploits can be contributed.
+The following lists the specific steps for how testers’ exploits can be contributed in a live red teaming framing.

-1. Finish reading this README, and the overview document `Overview of the BESSPIN Voting System`.
+1. Finish reading this README, and the overview document [Overview of BESSPIN Voting System](Overview-of-BESSPIN-Voting-System.pdf).
 Make careful note of the threat model and win conditions of the system.
 Only exploits that are in-scope and also meet the win conditions with be recognized publicly as as “win” on the system.

 2. Choose a target machine.
 At DEF CON we have three systems available for hacking: